microsoft/BotBuilder-V3/bot-framework-faq.md

 ## I have a communication channel I’d like to be configurable on Bot Connector.
 Can I work with Microsoft to do that?

-We have not provided a mechanism for developers to add new channels to the Bot Connector, but if you are a developer of a communication channel and would like to work with us to enable your channel in the Bot Connector [we’d love to hear from you](http://feedback.botframework.com).
+We have not provided a general mechanism for developers to add new channels to the Bot Connector, but you can connect your bot to your app via the [Direct Line API](http://docs.botframework.com).
+If you are a developer of a communication channel and would like to work with us to enable your channel in the Bot Connector [we’d love to hear from you](http://feedback.botframework.com).

 ## What does the Bot Builder SDK provide to developers?
 How does it work?